nhbs/yii2-keycdn/README.md

 # yii2-keycdn
-A Yii2 extension for some KeyCDN lovin' that's so simple even your dog will be able to use it.
+A Yii2 extension for some KeyCDN lovin' that's so simple even your cat will be able to use it.

 ## Defining the Extension